The Youth Services Room is the place to go

 - Communicate with young children through the Whisper Tube in the portal.
 When you speak into the tube, sound waves are trapped inside, vibrate through the tube, and are channeled through to the other end.
 A larger Whisper Tube is located within the Youth Services Room for older children to take part in the experience.

 - Develop basic thinking skills like matching, ordering, patterning and counting by using the games and activities inside the portal.
 Give your child enough time to explore this area as part of every library visit.

 - Encourage gross motor skill development.
 As your child hops from one lighted square to the next, she develops gross motor skills and color recognition.
 Continue identifying colors and shapes throughout the Youth Services Room (find swirl designs in the carpet; are the colors of the swirls the same or different?).
-Ask your child to open the drawers inside the portal; talk about what is inside.

 Activity Tables and Puzzles

 - Develop language skills.
 Recite Mother Goose rhymes as you look at the Mother Goose Mural and look for twenty nursery rhyme tiles hidden throughout the Youth Services Room.
 Identify and recite the rhyme for the tiles depicted.
 Listening to rhymes helps children hear the same and different sounds that make up rhyming words.

 - Promote Cognitive Growth through play with the bead mazes and puzzles.
 These will help develop hand-eye coordination as well as finger and hand muscles that will be needed later for writing.
 Help your child write his name and other familiar words using magnetic letters on the magnet tree.